Home Selling Guide

 Prepare for Inspection

 Most buyers request a home inspection as a condition of their offer.
-While a home inspector will dig more deeply into your home than a buyer, the preparation you made before your first showing should help you get ready for the inspection.
-Your Keller Williams agent can give you personalized advice, too.
+While a home inspector will dig more deeply into your home than a buyer, the preparation you made before your first viewing should help you get ready for the inspection.
+Your Keller Williams agent can give you personalised advice, too.

 What is a home inspection?

 A home inspection is a thorough review of your home’s structure and systems by a professional home inspector.
-Buyers can use the inspection report to decide to rescind their offer if a major issue is uncovered or to request repairs if the contract is contingent on a satisfactory report.
-In some cases, a home inspection is solely for the buyers’ information and can’t be used to negotiate.
+Buyers can use the inspection report to decide to rescind their offer if a major issue is uncovered or to request repairs if the contract is contingent on a satisfactory report..

 What is looked at during a home inspection?